Rodent Awareness Week

 - Early fall is the time to do a close inspection of exterior walls and seal all possible entry points, store firewood 20 feet away, remove lawn clutter, eliminate areas of standing water or moisture, and put vulnerable stored food in hard plastic containers.

-If you need assistance protecting your Indianapolis property from rodent invasion this fall, let the QualityPro-certified team here at Action Pest Control help.
+If you need assistance to protect your Indianapolis property from rodent invasion this fall, let the QualityPro-certified team here at Action Pest Control help.
 We have over 70 state-certified pest management professionals with the advanced training necessary to exclude these fall invaders.

 Before rodents enter, take action and get Action.